dominiksalvet/gim/CONTROL.md

 * `INSTALLER`
   * Equal to `gim` and represents the used installer.
   * Useful when a different behavior is required when running makefile targets or scripts under gim and when running them the other way, e.g., manually.

-## Others

-Additional tips and suggestions are listed below.

-* Gim is performing a global operation if and only if it has root permissions.
-Your makefile targets and scripts are called with the same permissions.
-So you can easily check what type of operation is being executed and, e.g., set up appropriate directory paths.